garethgd/hyperapp-frogger/README.md

 A simple Frogger like application using Hyperapp.js.

-I published a detailed post about it here* [here](https://medium.com/hyperapp/frogger-in-hyperapp-90c0a7cd23a4)
+I published a detailed post about it here [Frogger in Hyperapp](https://medium.com/hyperapp/frogger-in-hyperapp-90c0a7cd23a4)

 ![alt text](https://cdn-images-1.medium.com/max/1600/1*0buRS6911OtLu-RdXKcZug.png)